Hobson Lucas Family Foundation

 Overview

 Established in 2005, the Hobson Lucas Family Foundation is the private grantmaking foundation of filmmaker George Lucas (creator of Star Wars) and Mellody Hobson (co-CEO of Ariel Investments).
-With over $1.25 billion in assets and distributing approximately $62.8 million annually across 338 grants (2023), the foundation represents one of the most significant private philanthropic vehicles in the United States.
+With over $1.18 billion in assets and distributing approximately $37.0 million annually in grants (2023), the foundation represents one of the most significant private philanthropic vehicles in the United States.
 The foundation achieved tax-exempt status in August 2007 and operates as a 501(c)(3) private independent foundation.

 The couple signed the Giving Pledge in 2010, committing to donate the majority of their wealth to philanthropic causes.
-In 2019, they received the Carnegie Medal of Philanthropy for their contributions to education, arts, and culture aimed at countering socioeconomic disadvantage.
-In recent years, the foundation has prioritized bringing the Los Angeles-based Lucas Museum of Narrative Art to life through $1 billion spent on construction and endowments, with the museum set to open in September 2026.
+They received the Carnegie Medal of Philanthropy for their contributions to education, arts, and culture aimed at countering socioeconomic disadvantage.
+In recent years, the foundation has prioritised bringing the Los Angeles-based Lucas Museum of Narrative Art to life through $1 billion spent on construction and endowments.

 Funding Priorities